department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 -   What is this page asking you to do?

--   What facilities would you expect to see here if this was based on your information? ```Comment: i'm struggling with phrasing on this question.
-Cut the "in real life".```
+-   What facilities would you expect to see here if this was based on your information?

-    -   Why would you expect to see those ```facilities``` _here_?
+    -   Why would you expect to see those facilities _here_?

 -   Let's say you don't expect that you'll return to that Seattle facility again because it's so far away.
-Have you ever experienced this at the VA, i.e. when you moved and changed facilities? ```Cut "in real life" - this is their real life, and that is why you are talking to them.
-May need to add a bit more context to the "this" in the "have you ever experienced this at VA?"```
+Have you ever experienced this at the VA, i.e. when you moved and changed facilities?

     -   If these were your facilities and you saw one in a city you hadn't lived in for 10 years, what would you do?

 _If needed:_ click the link with the dashed underline, then click the Profile link.

 _Watch for:_